-APPENDIX 3: THROUGH-BLOCK PATHWAYS
+APPENDIX 3: MID-BLOCK CONNECTIONS

-Content in this appendix provides context for through-block pathway requirements and demonstrates feasible approaches to implementation.
+Content in this appendix provides context for mid-block connection requirements and demonstrates feasible approaches to implementation.

 Mercer Island Town Center -Through Block Connections

 Mercer Island has integrated through-block connections since adopting their initial Town Center Plan as a tool to enhance connectivity and break up the large blocks.
 As these sites are all developed, implementation of the connections requires major redevelopment.